Actions

 Minutes later, friends arrived and shared that Genesis had been hit and killed.

-Multiple people killed, injured in Richmond shooting
+COMPLETE COVERAGE: 9 people wounded, 2 killed, in Richmond mass shooting

 "It’s more so shocking… She was so young, 23," Zekiah said.
 "She didn’t have a chance to really live life yet.
 She’s still a baby… our baby."